Source with additional materials available here: https://hd.ndrc.gov.cn/yjzx/yjzx_add.jsp?SiteId=365

 5. Based on this Directory, relevant central departments (units) are to add detail and compile specific items of Public Credit Information for that department (sector).
 Items of Public Credit Information so included should individually specify the specific corresponding conduct, whether it is open, the scope of sharing, the sources, and channels for aggregation, the frequency of updates, and other such content.

-6. Where local regulations have special provisions on what is included in the scope of Public Credit Information, the local unit leading the establishment of the social credit system, in conjunction with the relevant state departments (units), is to compile a local supplemental directory of Public Credit Information on the foundation of this Directory and the directory items established by relevant state departments (units).
+6. Where local regulations have special provisions on what is included in the scope of Public Credit Information, the local unit leading the establishment of the social credit system, in conjunction with the relevant departments (units), may compile a local supplemental directory of Public Credit Information on the foundation of this Directory and the directory items established by relevant state departments (units).
 Public Credit Information included in local supplemental directories should individually specify the specific corresponding conduct, whether it is open, the scope of sharing, the sources and channels for aggregation, the frequency of updates, and other such content.

 7. When compiling related directories or items, each region and each department (unit) is required to be strictly based on laws, regulations, and policy documents of the Party Central Commission and State Council; widely solicit opinions from the market entities, industry associations and chambers of commerce, legal service bodies, experts and scholars, and the societal public in that area or department; send a copy of the directory to the National Development and Reform Commission and People's Bank of China within 5 working days of completing the compilation; and disclose them on the "Credit China" website and the portal websites of relevant departments (units) or local people's governments.

-8. Each region and each relevant department (unit) should comply with the principles of legality, propriatey, necessity, and minimization in aggregating Public Credit Information in accordance with relevant directories and items.
+8. Each region and each relevant department (unit) should comply with the principles of legality, propriety, necessity, and minimization in aggregating Public Credit Information in accordance with relevant directories and items.
 Where personal information is involved, then except as otherwise provided by laws and regulations, is it necessary to indicate the goals, methods, and scope, of aggregating and using the information, and have the person's consent; it is prohibited for any units and individuals to compel authorization or use a single authorization for lifetime collection and use of personal credit information.
 Requirements for information security and protection are to be strict complied with, and conduct such as leaks, alterations, destruction, and theft of credit information or use of credit information to seek personal gain, is strictly prohibited.

 10. This directory is to take effect on _____, 2021.